Tips for creating questions and discussion starters.

 - Discussion Starter who engages others instead of lecturing?

-- Fellowshipper who validates others instead of being the class focal point?
+- Fellowshipper who validates and empowers others instead of being the class focal point?

 How Do I Put A Lesson Together?

 - Read the General Conference talk through at least twice if you have time.
 The sooner, the better.